mydogjack/samples/README.md

 **[Clinical Notes on the Android App - Quick Reference](https://mydogjack.github.io/samples/qrc/mobile_clinical_notes_android_ref_card.pdf)**

 ### End User Guide (smart building integration product)
 This user guide was created to describe a a product that integrates with systems inside a smart building.
-Using the product, tenants could call an elevator, gain access to areas where they are allowed access, control their local tempatture, and more.
+Using the product, tenants could call an elevator, gain access to areas where they are allowed access, control their local temperature, and more.
+To create this guide, I designed a reusable template, and incorporated both web-based and mobile functionality.
+Two other variations of this guide were created for additional roles with more access and control over administering the system.

 **[Tenant User Guide sample](https://mydogjack.github.io/samples/cohesion/QuickStartGuide_Tenant.pdf)**